08jne01/DynTrt/README.md

 If you wish to use cmake add the subdirectory and then add the `DynTrt` as a link library to your target.

+Otherwise you can simply take src/include/DynTrt.h and put it in your project.

 ## Examples

 ### Simple Example